News and Events Archive (1996-2013)

 Medicines play an important role in the prevention and treatment of many diseases.
 At the same time, however, they can have serious adverse effects (>140,000 Australians are admitted to hospital every year for problems related to medicine) and are expensive (PBS expenditure in 2009 was $7679.3 million).
 The principal challenge, therefore, is to design systems and policies that enable equitable access to the medicines that people need, that ensure their safety and quality, and that do so at a cost that individuals and the community can afford.
 This is not straightforward task, however, and around the globe governments struggle to respond to global economic constraints, increasing drug costs, rapid developments in biotechnology-based pharmaceuticals, aging populations, changes to intellectual property rights, changing consumer expectations, and the globalisation of clinical research and drug development.

-This symposium, which is presented by the Centre for Values, Ethics and the Law in Medicine, The Centre for Health Governance, Law and Ethics and the Faculty of Pharmacy at the University of Sydney and the Australian Institute of Health Innovation at the University of NSW, addresses some of the challenges confronting the development of medicines policy in Australian and internationally.
-Speakers include eminent scholars from a range of disciplines, including public health, pharmacology, sociology, health economics, bioethics, politics and consumer advocacy.
+This symposium was presented by the Centre for Values, Ethics and the Law in Medicine, The Centre for Health Governance, Law and Ethics, the Faculty of Pharmacy at the University of Sydney and the Australian Institute of Health Innovation at the University of NSW.
+It addressed some of the challenges confronting the development of medicines policy in Australian and internationally.
+Speakers included eminent scholars from a range of disciplines, including public health, pharmacology, sociology, health economics, bioethics, politics and consumer advocacy.

 THE ETHICAL, LEGAL AND SOCIAL IMPLICATIONS (ELSI) PROGRAM AT THE NATIONAL HUMAN GENOME RESEARCH INSTITUTE

-A Presentation by Professor Karen Rothenberg, Thursday 10 November 2011
+Presentation by Professor Karen Rothenberg, 10 November 2011

-The Centre for Values, Ethics and the Law in Medicine (Sydney Medical School) and The Centre for Health Law, Ethics and Clinical Governance (Sydney Law School) invite you to this presentation by Professor Rothenberg at 11.00 am on 10 November.
+Organised by the Centre for Values, Ethics and the Law in Medicine (Sydney Medical School) and The Centre for Health Law, Ethics and Clinical Governance (Sydney Law School).

 Professor Rothenberg is a leading national expert on legal issues in health care.
 Over the last decade she has focused her research primarily on the ethical, legal and social implications of genetic testing and research, including the legislative approaches to genetic information in the health insurance and employment context, the impact of genetic research on racial and ethnic populations and women’s health care, and the use of genetic information in the courtroom.
 Professor Rothenberg is co-editor of the text Women and Prenatal Testing: Facing the Challenges of Genetic Technology and co-author of five articles on genetics and public policy that have been published in the journal Science, the most recent of which is “Judging Genes: When Should Judges Admit or Compel Genetic Tests?”
 Her other research interests include health insurance, privacy, the role of gender in health care, AIDS, research ethics, the right to forego treatment, emergency care, and new reproductive technologies.